Proven-Paradox/shaper-system/Modules/Summoning.md

 Cost: Variable (See Special) (Upkeep: 2 MP)
 Special: You summon a friendly creature or character (henceforth shortened to Ally) to assist you in combat.
 When you gain this Ability, you automatically gain the [Summoning Attunement](#summoning-attunement) Lesson once.
 You may spend MP up to a maximum of your twice your Level when you first use this Ability.
-The Ally has HP, Offense, and Defense based on the amount of MP used and which Summon Configuration you choose, explained in each individual [Summon Configuration](#summon-configurations) entry.
+The Ally has HP, Offense, and Defense based on the amount of MP used and which Summon Configuration you choose, as explained in each individual [Summon Configuration](#summon-configurations) entry.
 Allies may move during the summoner's turn once for free.
 The summoner may use a Minor action to move the Ally a second square.
 They do not have MP of their own.
 Any of their Abilities that cost MP take from their Summoner's MP.
 You may only summon one Ally at a time.
-If an Ally runs out of HP, you cannot use Summon with the the same Summon Configuration for one hour.
+If an Ally runs out of HP, you cannot use Summon with the same Summon Configuration for one hour.
 If you have multiple Summon Configuration options, you may choose to summon a different one after another has been knocked out by using this Ability again.
 If you spend 12 or more MP to cast this Ability, the Summoned Ally gains one [Advanced Option](#advanced-options) which allows the summoned creature to be further customized.
 Description: This Ability allows you to create or summon a second creature to your aid in combat.
 This could be the result of necromancy, alchemy, robotics, conjuration, imbuing a familiar with combat ability, calling a sidekick, or any other effect that would result in an additional creature involved in the combat.
 As long as you pay the Upkeep cost and the Ally is not killed, the creature remains on hand to help in combat.
 It is up to the player and Arbiter how to handle summons running out of HP.
 The summoned creature can be forced back to wherever it was summoned from, limp away from battle to return after spending some time resting, fall apart and need to be repaired, run out of ammo/power, die and be discarded for a cheap replacement, or whatever sort of justification is needed for your particular spin on summoning.